Junk Removal Cost in Oregon 2026: Complete Pricing Breakdown

 Oregon Dump and Transfer Station Fees

-The Metro regional government oversees waste disposal in the Portland area.
-Metro transfer stations include Metro South (Oregon City) and Metro Central (NW Portland).
+Portland Metro Area: The Metro regional government oversees waste disposal.
 Tipping fees for mixed solid waste run approximately $100 to $120 per ton.
-These fees include Metro's excise tax that funds recycling programs and cleanup sites across the region.

-Marion County operates the Covanta Marion waste-to-energy facility and several transfer stations.
-Disposal rates are generally slightly lower than Metro, running $80 to $100 per ton for mixed waste.
+Mid-Valley (Salem Area): Marion County operates the Covanta Marion waste-to-energy facility.
+Disposal rates are generally slightly lower, running $80 to $100 per ton.

-Lane County operates Short Mountain Landfill and several transfer stations including Glenwood in Springfield.
+Lane County (Eugene-Springfield): Lane County operates Short Mountain Landfill.
 Tipping fees run approximately $70 to $95 per ton, among the lowest on the I-5 corridor.

 These disposal costs are factored into the price your junk removal company quotes you.
 A transparent company like Otesse includes all disposal fees in your upfront quote with no surprises.